Dolgren/AcrossTheObelisk_MoreTranslations/README.md

-# Across The Obelisk - MoreTranslations Mod
+# Across The Obelisk - French Trad Mod

-With this mod you can easily create custom translations for the game without having to edit the game files.
+With this mod you can easily translate the game in french language.

 ## How to install the mod?